History of West Bromwich Albion F.C.

 West Bromwich Albion Football Club are an English football club based in West Bromwich.
 The club's history dates back to its formation in 1878 as West Bromwich Strollers by workers from Salter's Spring Works in West Bromwich.
 The team was renamed West Bromwich Albion in 1880.
 Albion have played their home games at The Hawthorns since 1900.

 Albion were one of the founding members of The Football League in 1888 and have spent the majority of their league history in English football's top division.
 They have won the league title once, in 1919–20, and been runners-up twice.
 The club has had more success in the FA Cup, with five wins.
 The first came in 1888, the year the league was founded, and the most recent in 1968, their last major trophy.
 They also won the Football League Cup at the first attempt in 1966.
 The club's longest consecutive period in the top division was between 1949 and 1973, and from 1986 to 2002 they spent their longest ever spell out of the top division.
-There has been something of a revival in recent years, with eleven seasons spent in the Premier League since 2002.
+There has been something of a revival in recent years, with thirteen seasons spent in the Premier League since 2002.